danryan/hal/docs/source/adapters/slack.rst

 ~~~~~

 By default, Hal uses Slack's hubot integration.
 Currently Hal will
-listen in on all public channels.
-In the future, you'll be able to
+listen in on all public channels, or a custom list of channels if ``HAL_SLACK_CHANNELS`` is declared.
-specify channels by either a whitelist or blacklist.
 Private groups
 require the IRC gateway to work around a current limitation of the Slack
 API.
 See `Using IRC Gateway`_.
 The IRC gateway is the author's
 preferred method as your bot will automatically join all channels and